OpenLifelogQA: An Open-Ended Multi-Modal Lifelog Question-Answering Dataset: Introduction

-With a huge potential for applications, lifelog QA can bring significant benefits to users.
-However, current research work in this field is limited due to the lack of high-quality datasets.
-Previous work only constructed lifelog QA datasets on small-sized or synthetic lifelog data \cite{tran2022llqa, tan-etal-2023-timelineqa}, resulting in a lack of diversity and challenges for real-world applications.
-In addition, with the rise of generative AI, an open-ended answer with a generative nature would provide a more natural and informative answer than span-based QA.
-This paper presents a novel lifelog QA dataset.
-We construct an open-ended lifelog QA dataset based on a large-scale and realistic lifelog dataset from the Lifelog Search Challenge \cite{lsc24} with diverse types of questions.
-Our work lays the foundation for advancing lifelog QA by enabling more robust evaluation and fostering the development of models that can better understand and interact with real-world lifelog data.
+Given these potential benefits, lifelog QA promises to significantly enhance how users interact with their personal data.
+However, progress has been constrained by the lack of high-quality datasets.
+Prior work has produced either small-scale collections \cite{tran2022llqa} or large but synthetic lifelog QA datasets \cite{tan-etal-2023-timelineqa}, both of which limit diversity and realism for real-world applications.
+Moreover, with the rise of generative AI, open-ended QA—where answers are expressed naturally rather than as spans or multiple-choice—offers a more realistic interaction paradigm.
+To address these gaps, this paper introduces a novel open-ended lifelog QA dataset, built on a large-scale, realistic collection from the Lifelog Search Challenge \cite{lsc24}.
+Our dataset contains diverse question types reflecting practical use cases, laying the foundation for robust evaluation and the development of models that can more effectively understand and interact with real-world lifelog data.